Tirokroketes (Fried Greek Cheese Balls)

 - 1 egg

 - vegetable Oil for frying

 - In a mixing bowl, add the grated cheeses (feta, graviera, gouda), the eggs, and the milk.
 Combine the mixture well and season with pepper and paprika.
 Add in some bread crumbs, if the mixture looks too runny.

 - Cover the bowl with plastic wrap and refrigerate for at least 30 minutes, to allow the mixture to firm up.

-- Serve warm with tzatziki and enjoy!
+- Serve warm with tzatziki or tomato sauce.
+Enjoy!